w3f/Grants-Program/applications/graviton.md

   * A brief description of the project:

-[Graviton](https://graviton.one/) - a decentralised liquidity network for interchain digital assets Graviton gives financial incentivization and governance framework for cross-chain transfers providers and AMM liquidity providers of wrapped tokens.
+[Graviton](https://graviton.one/) - a decentralised liquidity network for interchain digital assets.

+Graviton gives financial incentivization and governance framework for cross-chain transfers providers and AMM liquidity providers of wrapped tokens.

   * An indication of how we will integrate this project into Substrate / Polkadot / Kusama:

-We gonna build a new gravity-parachain based on parity substrate with pBFT consensus managed by same set of [gravity network validators] (https://arxiv.org/pdf/2007.00966.pdf) and integrate this parachain into the gravity oracles/providers network with an implementation of crosschain-transfer gateway ([susy protocol](https://arxiv.org/pdf/2008.13515.pdf)).
+We gonna build a new gravity-parachain, based on parity substrate with pBFT consensus managed by set of [gravity network validators (consuls)] (https://arxiv.org/pdf/2007.00966.pdf) and integrate this parachain into the gravity oracles/providers network with an implementation of crosschain-transfer gateway ([susy protocol](https://arxiv.org/pdf/2008.13515.pdf)).

   * An indication of why my team is interested in creating this project:

-  We're working on [gravity](https://gravity.tech/) and [graviton](https://graviton.one/) crosschain DeFi projects now.
-According to [our research article](https://medium.com/gravity-protocol/susy-a-blockchain-agnostic-cross-chain-asset-transfer-gateway-protocol-based-on-gravity-9d5b1550e5f4) there is still huge unresolved potential of Parity/Polkadot tech to be practically implemented in DeFi products.
+  We're working on [gravity](https://gravity.tech/) and [graviton](https://graviton.one/) projects now.
+According to [our research article](https://medium.com/gravity-protocol/susy-a-blockchain-agnostic-cross-chain-asset-transfer-gateway-protocol-based-on-gravity-9d5b1550e5f4), there is still huge and unresolved potential of Parity/Polkadot tech to be practically implemented in DeFi products.

 ### Project Details